youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/12/event.md

     SbEventStartData is passed as the data argument.

     The system may send `kSbEventTypeSuspend` in `PRELOADING` if it wants to push the app into a lower resource consumption state.
-Applications can alo call SbSystemRequestSuspend() when they are done preloading to request this.
+Applications can also call SbSystemRequestSuspend() when they are done preloading to request this.
 *   `kSbEventTypeStart`